+DATE: November 18, 2020

-DATE: July 22, 2020 TIME: 10:40 AM
+TIME: 11:46 AM

-WSR 20-15-162
+WSR 20-23-123

-Agency: Washington State Liquor and Cannabis Board Effective date of rule: Emergency Rules □ Later (specify) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ☐ No If Yes, explain: Purpose: Chapter 314-12 WAC - General - Applicable to all licensees.
+Agency: Washington State Liquor and Cannabis Board Effective date of rule: Emergency Rules □ Later (specify) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ☒ No If Yes, explain: Purpose: Chapter 314-12 WAC - General - Applicable to all licensees.
 The Washington State Liquor and Cannabis Board (Board) has adopted emergency rules that establish summary license suspension and petition for stay provisions that are necessary for the enforcement of any violation of any Governor's Proclamation issued as a result of the COVID-19 outbreak.
-This filing supersedes and replaces emergency rules filed as WSR 20-09-026 on April 6, 2020.
-Citation of rules affected by this order: New: WAC 314-12-250, WAC 314-12-275 Repealed: Amended: Suspended: Statutory authority for adoption: RCW 66.08.0501 Other authority: RCW 66.44.010; RCW 70.155.150; RCW 70.345.020 EMERGENCY RULE Under RCW 34.05.350 the agency for good cause finds: ∑ That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. □ That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
+This filing supersedes and replaces emergency rules filed as WSR 20-15-162 on July 22, 2020.
+Citation of rules affected by this order: New: WAC 314-12-250, WAC 314-12-275 Repealed: Amended: Suspended: Statutory authority for adoption: RCW 66.08.0501; RCW 66.08.030 Other authority: RCW 66.44.010; RCW 70.155.150; RCW 70.345.020 EMERGENCY RULE Under RCW 34.05.350 the agency for good cause finds: ☐ That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
 Reasons for this finding: The Washington State Liquor and Cannabis Board has the authority and responsibility to adopt rules for the preservation of public health.
 The immediate re-adoption of a rule establishing summary license suspension and petition for stay provisions is necessary for the enforcement of Governor's Proclamations issued as a result of the COVID-19 outbreak.